zhiyuan8/Docker-Kubernetes-GKE/README.md

 - trend from monolithic to microservices architecture.

 ## K8s Components
+### contrainer abtraction
-- `pod`: This is the basic unit in the k8s.
+- `pod`: This is the basic unit in the k8s, usually 1 application per pod.
+    - earch pod has its own IP address, use internal IP address
+    - new IP address when pod restarts
 - `service`: Service is used to expose the pod to the outside world.
 In service, one typical type is load balancer.
+    - persistent IP address
+    - lifecycle of pod and service are independent
-- `Ingress`: Ingress is used to expose the service to the outside world.
+    - load balancer : distribute the traffic to the pods
-- `deployment`: Deployment is used to manage the pod.
-It is used to create, update, and delete the pod.
-- `Volume`: Volume is used to store the data.
+- `Volumes`: For **data storage**.
 It is used to make the data persistent.
+    - attach physical storage to the pod, or remote storage
+    - k8s does **NOT** persist data by default

+### route traffic in cluster
+- `Ingress`: Manages external access to the services in a cluster, providing HTTP and HTTPS routing.
+- `k8s cluster`: A k8s cluster is a set of nodes that run containerized applications.
+    - `master node`: The master node is responsible for managing the cluster.
-- `StatefulSet`: StatefulSet is used to manage the stateful application.
+    - `worker node`: The worker node is responsible for running the application.

-- `Secret`: Secret is used to store the sensitive information like password, token, etc.
+### external configuration
 - `ConfigMap`: ConfigMap is used to store the configuration information.
+    - store external configuration of your application
+    - don't put sensitive information, put them in `Secret`
+- `Secret`: Secret is used to store the sensitive information like password, token, etc. in base64 encoded format.

+### Replicating mechanism
+- `deployment`: create, update, and delete the pod.
+    - user creates the deployment, and deployment creates the pod
+    - `deployment` is used to manage the **stateless** application
+- `StatefulSet`: StatefulSet is used to manage the stateful application and avoid data inconsistency, such as `database`.
+    - `StatefulSet` is used to manage the **stateful** application
+    - host DB outside of the k8s cluster because it is diffucult to manage the stateful application in k8s cluster.

+## K8s Architecture
+3 process : 1.
+Kube proxy, 2.
+Kubelet, 3.
+Kube API server
+usually 2 master nodes for high availability, and 3 worker nodes for high performance.

+master process :
+client request -> Kube API server ->  Kube scheduler -> Kube controller manager -> etcd (key-value store), cluster brain

+worker process :

+Add new master / node server
+1. get new bare server
+2. install all the master / worker node processes
+3. join the new server to the cluster

+## minikube and kubectl
+test / local cluster setup : master and worker node run in one machine

+kubectl : command line tool to interact with k8s cluster

 # Docker
 - docker image : This is the basic unit in the docker.
 It is a snapshot of the file system.